WilhelmOks/JoyRant/README.md

 ✅ Upvoting/Downvoting in rant and comments

-⏹️ Report rants/comments
+⏹️ Report rants/comments (this is not available in SwiftRant (yet?))

-⏹️ Favorite/unfavorite rants
+✅ Favorite/unfavorite rants

 ⏹️ Handling embedded links to other rants and external websites